DigasNikas/lenskit-app-rec/README.md

     C:\LensKit\lenskit-hello> .\build\install\lenskit-aptoide\bin\lenskit-aptoide.bat [FLAG] [CONFIG file]

-### [FLAG]
+### Arguments

-We can run Lenskit Aptoide either on Train mode or Test mode.
+We can run Lenskit Aptoide either on Train mode or Test mode just by changing the [FLAG].
 The Train mode provides a compressed model for later use.
 The Test mode receives a compressed model and returns recommendations.

 At the [CONFIG file] is where we settle things like dataset path and compressed model path.
 Right now the file must have in the following order:
-    //  1 - Trained Model file (either for input and output);
+    1 - Trained Model file (either for input and output);
-    //  2 - Configuration file for training;
+    2 - Configuration file for training;
-    //  3 - Data file (.yml required);
+    3 - Data file (.yml required);
-    //  4 - Test input file;
+    4 - Test input file;
-    //  5 - Test output file;
+    5 - Test output file;
-    //  6 - Log File;
+    6 - Log File;
-    //  7 - Number of recommendations needed per item;
+    7 - Number of recommendations needed per item;
-    //  8 - Number of Threads for testing;
+    8 - Number of Threads for testing;

 Have fun!